Skip to Content

 Seeds are alive but dormant, and that makes them quite durable.
 They can still have 100% germination for many months if not years, if you keep them in the right conditions.

 Keep them in their original paper packets (so you have all the planting info handy), or a standard paper envelope if you are saving seeds from your own plants.
 Mark the date, and then store these envelopes of seeds in a zipped plastic bag.

 For any indoor houseplants that normally wouldn’t survive in winter weather, store your seeds in a cool dry spot that won’t have a lot of temperature fluctuations over the winter.

 Another storage chore would be taking proper care of the garden tools over winter.
 Again, this is for the outside tools more than any items you use in the house.

 First of all, give them all a thorough cleaning.
 Scrape off dirt and wash them.
-Dry them off, and then wipe a thin layer of vegetable oil on all the metal surfaces to protect from rust.
+Dry them off, and then wipe a thin layer of vegetable oil on all the metal surfaces to protect them from rust.

 All of these storage tips might seem like a lot of work but you’ll be happy in the spring when you are ready to get your hands dirty again and all your tools and supplies are in great shape to get started.